precog/matryoshka/README.md

 ### GET /data/fs/[path]?offset=[offset]&limit=[limit]

-Retrieves data from the specified path, formatted as one JSON object per line.
+Retrieves data from the specified path, formatted as one object per line in JSON or CSV format.
 The `offset` and `limit` parameters are optional, and may be used to page through results.

 ```json
 {"id":0,"guid":"03929dcb-80f6-44f3-a64c-09fc1d810c61","isActive":true,"balance":"$3,244.51","picture":"http://placehold.it/32x32","age":38,"eyeColor":"green","latitude":87.709281,"longitude":-20.549375}